benkinard/StrokePrediction/README.md

 ![Prediction](images/prediction.png)

-The Flask application is hosted using [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
+The Flask application is hosted using [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), and can be found [here](http://strokeriskprediction.us-east-2.elasticbeanstalk.com/).
 You can find the source code for the application in [src/](src/).